Checkmarx/kics/docs/configuration-file.md

   "no-progress": false,
-  "type": "type of queries to use in the scan", "payload-path": "file path to store source internal representation in JSON format", "exclude-results": "exclude results by providing a list of similarity IDs of a result" }
+  "type": "type of queries to use in the scan", "payload-path": "file path to store source internal representation in JSON format", "exclude-results": "exclude results by providing a list of similarity IDs of a result", "no-color": false
+}
 ```